Operation Houndsworth: Mission

 Operation Houndsworth consisted of 18 officers and 126 men of 'A' Squadron, 1st Special Air Service (SAS).
 The SAS reconnaissance party landed in the area on 6 June 1944.
 They were followed by the rest of the squadron under the command of Major Bill Fraser over the night of 10/11 June 1944.
 A number of Jeeps armed with Vickers K machine guns were also parachuted in.
-The squadron was established in a patrol base in the mountainous wooded countryside southwest of Dijon in the Monts du Morvan in the Nièvre department.
+The squadron was established in a patrol base in the mountainous wooded countryside southwest of Dijon near Chalaux, in the Morvan which is in the Nièvre department.

 The SAS expanded their operations further to the south near Dijon with Operation Wallace which took the pressure off Houndsworth.

 The Squadron then proceeded with operations during which the Lyon to Paris rail lines were blown up 22 times.
 After one occasion a member of the French resistance approached the workmen repairing the lines and asked how long the repairs would take.
 Becoming aware of his loyalties they suggested that if the line had been cut further up more damage could have been caused.
 They then proceeded to draw him a diagram suggesting exactly where to do it next time.